Drew McCreadie

-Drew McCreadie, born 1967, is a Vancouver, British Columbia-based actor, playwright and improvisor.
-He was the winner of Best Male Improvisor in Canada at the 2007 Canadian Comedy Awards.
-His play The Cat Who Ate Her Husband was first performed in Vancouver by Ruby Slipper Theatre Company, and won five Jessie Richardson Theatre Awards including for best new script and best play.
-Ruby Slippers Theatre Company also produced his Christmas farce The Hotel Bethlehem in December 2011, 2012 & 2013.

-He has also directed and appeared in several films and television programs.
+Drew McCreadie (born 1967) is a Vancouver, British Columbia writer and comedian.
+He is a past winner of Best Male Improvisor in Canada.
 McCreadie wrote and directed a short film The Valet, that won him The Most Promising Director of a Canadian Short Film at the Vancouver International Film Festival.
 He co-wrote an episode of Casper Scare School (credited as Andrew McCreadie) with co-writer Ian Boothby.

-He is a member of Urban Improv improvisation troupe and Canadian Content sketch troupe, whose members have/do include The Simpsons comic book writer Ian Boothby, Comedy Inc. star Roman Danylo and Air Farce actress Penelope Corrin.
-McCreadie is an alumnus of The Vancouver Theatresports League.
-He has performed with improv and sketch comedy company The Second City onboard NCL Cruiseline cruise-ships.
+He was a member of Urban Improv improvisation and Canadian Content sketch troupe, whose members have/do include The Simpsons comic book writer Ian Boothby, Comedy Inc. star Roman Danylo and Air Farce actress Penelope Corrin.
+He has performed with improv and sketch comedy company The Second City onboard NCL Cruiseline.
 As a member of the sketch group "Canadian Content", McCreadie can be heard on the group's three albums "Official Bootleg", "Sorry" and "Canuxploitation".

 He is the author of several books including an instructional book titled "You Will Never Be Funny: An Introduction to Improvised Comedy", a satirical self-help book "GO GET HELP!", and a comedic novel "A Test Case of Life".

 McCreadie also plays electric guitar, and has performed as a studio musician on hiphop artist UNDA's album "Tomorrow Never Comes", and on The Sailing Conductor's Album AAA (Thousand Miles Away).
 He is one half of the 'wank jazz' duo Knoodle (with John Murphy) who have released an album, the digital download of which is $7,000 (although all tracks are free individually).
 He has also released several albums of original music including "What You Get", "Living Like a Hobo, But With Money", and "The Out Zone".